sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 pvserver &
 ```

+\note on compute clusters you should use the cluster-specific instructions for
+using ParaView since you may require MPI and specifying which port to use.
+For
+example, `mpirun -n 1 pvserver -p 11111` is likely more appropriate on a
+cluster.

 The `&` is so that the server runs in the background.
-If you hit `Enter` a
+If you hit `Enter`
-couple times you'll get back to being able to type commands.
-You should see some
+a couple times you'll get back to being able to type commands.
+You should see
-output similar to
+some output similar to

 ```
 Waiting for client...